 One of the drawbacks of using Facebook groups, Discord or Slack for your community building is the lack of customizability when it comes to community branding.

-New User Experience (NUX)
+How to create a New User Experience (NUX) in your community?

 Imagine walking into a hotel and the first thing you see is a used room with ruffled bed sheets and bottles of wine on the floor.